vsemionov/django-blacklist/README.md

 If your application server is behind one or more reverse proxies, this will usually be the address of the nearest proxy, and not the actual client address.
-To properly blacklist clients by IP address, you can configure `Django Blacklist` to use addresses from another source (see `Settings` below).
+To properly blacklist clients by IP address, you can configure Django Blacklist to use addresses from another source (see `Settings` below).

 To actually obtain the proxied client addresses, you can use [django-ipware](https://github.com/un33k/django-ipware).
-In this case, you can configure `Django Blacklist` to obtain client addresses from your function, which in turn calls `django-ipware` for the actual logic.
+In this case, you can configure Django Blacklist to obtain client addresses from your function, which in turn calls `django-ipware` for the actual logic.

-Alternatively, you can set `REMOTE_ADDR` from the `X-Forwarded-For` header in middleware, installed before `Django Blacklist`.
+Alternatively, you can set `REMOTE_ADDR` from the `X-Forwarded-For` header in middleware, installed before Django Blacklist.
 However, keep in mind that this header can be forged to bypass the rate limits.
 To counter that, you can use the last address in that header (which should be set by your trusted reverse proxy).
 If you are behind two proxies, use the second to last address, and so on.